pymor/conda-forge-windows-vagrant-builder/README.md

 [winrm-elevated](https://rubygems.org/gems/winrm-elevated/versions/1.1.0) Gem
 installed so that it can communicate with Windows guests using the [WinRM](https://docs.microsoft.com/en-us/windows/desktop/winrm/portal) protocol.
-This Gem is not provided by at sleat some Linux distrbutions (e.g., Fedora 28).
+This Gem is not provided by at least some Linux distrbutions (e.g., Fedora 28).
 On Fedora, the following command will install it:

 ```